pip-services/pip-services-docs/content/en/toolkit/recipes/kafka/_index.md

 ##### Delete a queue

-To delete a queue, this class offers the delete_queue() method, which requires the queue's name as input parameter.
+To delete a queue, this class offers the deleteQueue() method, which requires the queue's name as input parameter.
 The example below shows how to use it.

 {{< tabsection >}}
    Not available